This chili con carne with beans recipe is not only delicious, but it’s also flexible. That’s because you can add or swap out some of the ingredients.

 Then add the tomato sauce and diced tomatoes.

-Next, sprinkle in the chili powder and cinnamon.
+Next, sprinkle in the chili powder.

 Finally, add a cup of water.
 If you want to thicken the chili, you can whisk some finely ground cornmeal into the water.